 Roth CH Acquisition I Co.
-Parent Corp. (the "Company") is filing a Registration Statement on Form S-1 with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Securities Act").
+Parent Corp. (the "Company") has filed a Registration Statement on Form S-1 (File No. 333-251034) with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Securities Act").
 In connection therewith, I hereby consent, pursuant to Rule 438 of the Securities Act, to the reference to me in the prospectus included in such Registration Statement as a future member of the board of directors of the Company.